Strong convergence of adaptive time-stepping schemes for the stochastic Allen--Cahn equation: Abstract

 \section{Abstract}

-It is known in \cite{beccari} that a regular explicit Euler-type scheme with a uniform timestep, though computationally efficient, may diverge for the stochastic Allen--Cahn equation.
-To overcome the divergence, this paper proposes an adaptive time-stepping full discretization, whose spatial discretization is based on the spectral Galerkin method, and temporal direction is the adaptive exponential integrator scheme.
-It is proved that the expected number of timesteps is finite if the adaptive timestep function is bounded suitably.
-Based on the stability analysis in $\mathcal{C}(\mathcal{O},\mathbb{R})$-norm of the numerical solution, it is shown that the strong convergence order of this adaptive time-stepping full discretization is the same as usual, i.e., order ${\beta}$ in space and $\frac{\beta}{2}$ in time under the correlation assumption $\|A^{\frac{\beta-1}{2}}Q^{\frac{1}{2}}\|_{\mathcal{L}_2}<\infty,0<\beta\leq 1$ on the noise.
-Numerical experiments are presented to support the theoretical results.
+It is known in \cite{beccari} that the standard explicit Euler-type scheme (such as the exponential Euler and the linear-implicit Euler schemes) with a uniform timestep, though computationally efficient, may diverge for the stochastic Allen--Cahn equation.
+To overcome the divergence, this paper proposes and analyzes adaptive time-stepping schemes, which adapt the timestep at each iteration to control numerical solutions from instability.
+The \textit{a priori} estimates in $\mathcal {C}(\mathcal {O})$-norm and $\dot{H}^{\beta}(\mathcal{O})$-norm of numerical solutions are established provided the adaptive timestep function is suitably bounded, which plays a key role in the convergence analysis.
+We show that the adaptive time-stepping schemes converge strongly with order $\frac{\beta}{2}$ in time and $\frac{\beta}{d}$ in space with $d$ ($d=1,2,3$) being the dimension and $\beta\in(0,2]$.
+Numerical experiments show that the adaptive time-stepping schemes are simple to implement and at a lower computational cost than a scheme with the uniform timestep.